New HBF digital member card

 Federal Government reforms to private health insurance, including this year’s introduction of Gold, Silver, Bronze and Basic categories of cover, provided an opportunity for HBF to review its health insurance products.
 Changes to products were made to ensure products remained sustainable, to comply with the reforms and to help keep future premium increases for all HBF members to a minimum.
 Work continues to ensure all HBF products are reform-compliant by April 2020.

-For all media enquiries, please get in contact with Andrew Walton.
+For all media enquiries, please contact Corporate Affairs:

 We need to confirm your location to show you the correct content, products and pricing.